MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationMeAssignmentSubmission.md

 Create new navigation property to submissions for education

 ## EXAMPLES
 ### Example 1: Get submissions

 ```powershell
 Import-Module Microsoft.Graph.Beta.Education

 Get-MgBetaEducationClassAssignmentSubmission -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId
 ```
+This example shows how to use the New-MgBetaBetaEducationMeAssignmentSubmission Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Get submissions with $expand options

 ```powershell
 Import-Module Microsoft.Graph.Beta.Education

 Get-MgBetaEducationClassAssignmentSubmission -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -ExpandProperty "outcomes"
 ```
 This example shows how to use the New-MgBetaBetaEducationMeAssignmentSubmission Cmdlet.